Skip to main content

 Develop a deeper understanding of the language and legacy of identity culture to the benefit of your business or organization.
 According to a McKinsey & Co.
 Study, organizations with a diverse and inclusive workforce are 35% more likely to have above-average margins.

-woman in wheelchair meeting with coworkers
+woman in wheelchair meeting with co-workers

 Dates

-January 23-March 20, 2023
+September 23-November 20, 2023

 8 Weeks